silx-kit/h5web/CONTRIBUTING.md

 Here is the summarised workflow:

-1. Push your working branch and open a PR.
+1. Push your working branch but don't open a PR yet.
 2. If the `e2e` job of the _Lint & Test_ CI workflow fails, check out the logs.
 3. If the fail is caused by a visual regression (i.e. if a test fails on a `cy.matchImageSnapshot()` call), download the workflow's artifacts.